Contact: (254) 750-5900

 Meeting Access- Court Trials

-View City of Waco Municipal Court trials:
+The City of Waco Municipal Court will begin conducting jury trials August 2021.

 - Please maintain social distancing.
 The Court Bailiff/Security Officer will assign you to a courtroom seat.
 Please do not bring other persons with you for courtroom appearances.
 The only exception is if you are set for a Juvenile Court Docket which requires a parent or legal guardian present.